Prep Time:15 minutes Cook Time:40 minutes

 - Combine your dry ingredients for the oatmeal mixture in a large bowl: oats, salt, baking powder, cinnamon

-- Combine your wet ingredients in either a blender or mixer: cream cheese, eggs, milk, brown sugar.
+- Combine your wet ingredients in either a blender or mixer: cream cheese, eggs, milk, and brown sugar.
 Mix or blend until very smooth.

 - Add the wet mixture to the dry mix and combine well.